Rossi1113/LeetCode/README.md

 # LeetCode

-This is a practice for LeetCode.
+This is my personal practice for LeetCode.

+You can divide it into linear / linklist / tree / graph